-One other brand is Ronson, the flint and lighter fluid company, which we read is now going to be a part of Zippo.
+One other brand is Ronson, the flint and lighter fluid company, which is now going to be a part of Zippo.
 If you recall, Ronson Flints were often seen by checkout lines, and were mounted in a store Point of Sale card like the one seen here.
 The small flints then could be inserted in lighters.
+The trademark red and yellow speaks 20th century convenience and general store like no other decoration.

 Ronson began selling lighters in 1913 and was founded in 1886 by Louis V. Aronson as The Art Metal Works